 Signs your dog needs probiotics

-Your dog can't tell you their gut is out of whack, but they can show you.
-Here are some of the most common signs your dog needs probiotics:
+Your dog can't verbally tell you their stomach hurts, but their body language speaks volumes.
+Watch for these common signs your dog needs probiotics:

-- Digestive Upset: Occasional soft stools, diarrhea, constipation, or excessive gurgling sounds.
+- Digestive Upset: Frequent soft stools, constipation, or audible stomach gurgling.

-- Bad Breath (Halitosis): While dental issues are a common cause, persistent bad breath can also signal an imbalance in the gut.
+- Bad Breath (Halitosis): While often dental, persistent bad breath can signal an imbalance in the stomach.

 Triggers

-Gut disruptions don't happen in a vacuum.
-They are often triggered by specific events:
+Gut disruptions rarely happen in a vacuum.
+They are usually triggered by:

-- Diet Changes: A sudden switch in food can shock the digestive system.
+- Diet Changes: A sudden switch in food brands can shock the microbiome.
+(Learn more about choosing the healthiest dog food in 2025).

-- Stress: Events like boarding, travel, moving, or even thunderstorms can cause stress-induced colitis and diarrhea.
+- Stress: Boarding, travel, or thunderstorms can cause "stress colitis."

-- Aging: Senior dogs naturally experience a decline in microbial diversity.
+- Aging: Senior dogs naturally lose microbial diversity over time.

-- Illness: Conditions like IBD or pancreatitis are closely linked to gut dysbiosis.
+- Illness: Issues like IBD or pancreatitis are closely tied to dysbiosis.
+(See our ultimate guide to GSD health problems for breed-specific risks).

 When to call the vet vs. when to try a dog probiotic at home